EnableX/One-to-One-Video-Chat-With-Canvas-Webrtc-Application-Sample-for-Android/README.md

+# 1-to-1 RTC Android App: A Sample Real-Time Communication Application using EnableX Android Toolkit

-# 1-to-1 RTC: A Sample Android App with EnableX Android Toolkit
+1-to-1 RTC: A Sample Android App with EnableX Android Toolkit

-The sample Android App demonstrates the use of [EnableX platform Server APIs](https://www.enablex.io/developer/video-api/server-api) and [Android Toolkit](https://www.enablex.io/developer/video-api/client-api/android-toolkit/) to build 1-to-1 RTC (Real-Time Communication) Application.
+The sample Android App demonstrates the use of EnableX platform Video APIs and Android Toolkit to build 1-to-1 RTC (Real-Time Communication) Application.
 It allows developers to ramp up on app development by hosting on their own devices.

 This App creates a virtual Room on the fly hosted on the Enablex platform using REST calls and uses the Room credentials (i.e. Room Id) to connect to the virtual Room as a Moderator or Participant using a mobile client.
 The same Room credentials can be shared with others to join the same virtual Room to carry out an RTC (Real-Time Communication) session.
+The sample Android App demonstrates the use of [EnableX platform Server APIs](https://www.enablex.io/developer/video-api/server-api) and [Android Toolkit](https://www.enablex.io/developer/video-api/client-api/android-toolkit/) to build 1-to-1 RTC (Real-Time Communication) Application.
+It allows developers to ramp up on app development by hosting on their own devices.
 > EnableX Developer Center: https://developer.enablex.io/